owasp-modsecurity/ModSecurity-nginx/README.md

 ### Debugging

 We respect the nginx debugging schema.
-By using the configuration option “--with-debug”  during the nginx configuration you will also  be enabling the connector's debug messages.
+By using the configuration option "--with-debug" during the nginx configuration you will also be enabling the connector's debug messages.
 Core dumps and crashes are expected to be debugged in the same fashion that is used to debug nginx.
 For further information, please check the nginx debugging information: http://wiki.nginx.org/Debugging